-Before we get into the nuts and bolts here.
+A quick note before we get into the nuts and bolts here.
 On this site we have attempted to make all our log splitters very customizable to fit your splitting needs.
-You will see options on some listings like electric start, log cradles, dislodgers, flag kits etc etc. You can build your splitter just the way you like it!
+You will see options on some listings like four way wedges, log cradles, dislodgers, etc. You can build your splitter just the way you like it!
 Just add the options to the cart and it will build your splitter for you and price it out.
 Remember the price you see includes shipping and taxes!
 Please don't hesitate to call with questions.

 What size Log Splitter Do I Need?

 Well this can be somewhat a difficult question to answer.
 Sometimes what we want out of a wood splitter and need are two totally different things.
 A lot of the time we are telling people "you really don't need that much tonnage" and then there is a pause, "are you sure I was kind of set on a 45 ton"?

 Don't get me wrong we will sell you a large log splitter if you want, but we find that most people just don't require that much force consistently for their splitting needs.
 Now sometimes we have to admit in certain situations it does make sense or its logical to just go with the bigger splitter depending on what your looking at and comparing "apples to apples".
 The average rental size unit in the United States is a 26 ton log splitter.